 Nevertheless, advances in operando measurements, computational approaches\cite{rehrTheoreticalApproachesXray2000,grootMultipletEffectsXray2005a,laskowskiUnderstandingXrayAbsorption2010} and computing power in recent years have greatly alleviated such data scarcity.
 For example, in previous studies,\cite{mathewHighthroughputComputationalXray2018b,chenDatabaseInitioLedge2021} some of the present authors have developed the XASDB, the world's largest database of computed XANES hosting approximately 500,000 K-edge and 140,000 L-edge spectra.
 Such large, computational XAS databases provide a highly useful complement to experimental XAS data.
 While experimental XAS data collection typically focuses on limited chemistries (usually a single phase or phase mixture) under a wide variety of conditions, computational databases such as the XASDB provide spectra on a broad diversity of structures and chemistries, albeit under limited conditions (typically 0K structures from density functional theory (DFT) calculations).

 With the increasing availability of experimental and computed XANES data, there have been significant research efforts into the application of machine learning (ML) techniques to extract insights and make predictions from XAS.
-For instance, Guda et al. applied multivariate curve resolution methods to operando XANES spectra to isolate individual species/phases from the multicomponent data mixture in a catalyst system\cite{gudaQuantitativeStructuralDetermination2019}.
+For instance, Guda et al. applied multivariate curve resolution methods on operando XANES spectra to isolate individual species/phases from the multicomponent data mixture in a catalyst system\cite{gudaQuantitativeStructuralDetermination2019}.
+Supervised machine learning techniques have been widely applied to establish a correspondence between spectra and target properties, either in a forward or inverse direction\cite{unruh_theoryaiml_2022}.
 A large body of work focused on the accurate inference of target properties from XANES.